lapygithub/CarND-Traffic-Sign-Classifier-Project/Writeup.md

-#Traffic Sign Recognition Writeup - M. Lapinskas 9 Sept 2017
+#**Traffic Sign Recognition Writeup - M. Lapinskas 9 Sept 2017**
+---

-Build a Traffic Sign Recognition Project
+**Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:

-Load the data set (see below for links to the project data set) Explore, summarize and visualize the data set
+* Load the data set (see below for links to the project data set)
+* Explore, summarize and visualize the data set
-Design, train and test a model architecture
+* Design, train and test a model architecture
-Use the model to make predictions on new images Analyze the softmax probabilities of the new images Summarize the results with a written report
+* Use the model to make predictions on new images
+* Analyze the softmax probabilities of the new images
+* Summarize the results with a written report

 [//]: # (Image References)

 [image1]: ./examples/visualization1.jpg "Visualization - Simple"
-[image1a]: ./examples/visualization2.jpg "Visualization - Full Set"
+[image2]: ./examples/visualization2.jpg "Visualization - Full Set"
-[image2]: ./examples/visualization1.jpg "Grayscaling - Before"
+[image3]: ./examples/visualization1.jpg "Grayscaling - Before"
-[image2a]: ./examples/grayscale.jpg "Grayscaling - After"
+[image4]: ./examples/grayscale.jpg "Grayscaling - After"
-[image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/10_new_images.png "New Test Images"
+[image5]: ./examples/10_new_images.png "New Test Images"
-[image5]: ./examples/bad_new_images.png "Bad New Test Images"
+[image6]: ./examples/bad_new_images.png "Bad New Test Images"

-Rubric Points
+## Rubric Points

 ###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.